BU-Spark/pitne-affordable-housing-efficacy/dataset-documentation/DATASETDOC-fall25-teamA.md

 [Link](https://drive.google.com/drive/u/1/folders/1nlVp39HIudp6QNPv4IvXQCVbhfo7djES)
 * Please provide a link to any data dictionaries for the datasets in this project.
 If one does not exist, please create a data dictionary for the datasets used in this project. **(Example of data dictionary)**
 * What keywords or tags would you attach to the data set?
-  * Domain(s) of Application: Computer Vision, Object Detection, OCR, Image Classification, Image Segmentation, Facial Recognition, NLP, Topic Modeling, Sentiment Analysis, Named Entity Recognition, Text Classification, Summarization, Anomaly Detection, Other
-  * Sustainability, Health, Civic Tech, Voting, Housing, Policing, Budget, Education, Transportation, etc.
+  * Domain(s) of Application: Affordable Housing, Housing Applications, Applicant Demographics, Distance to Property, Housing Prices, Portfolio Effects

 *The following questions pertain to the datasets you used in your project.*
 *Motivation*